 Subheads increase scanning and reading

-Layer on the subheads: Subheads can change F-shaped eyetracking patterns to Layer-cake patterns.
-The result: Visitors read further and find what they want more easily.
+Control where their eyes go: Subheads can change visitors’ eye-tracking patterns so they read further and find what they want more easily.

 Get opened with benefits, urgency — maybe even emoticons